jspirkosn/Public-Service-Template/README.md

 		- Install the Customer Service(com.sn_customerservice) plugin
  		- Install the Consumer Service Portal(com.glide.service-portal.consumer-portal) plugin

-2. Create GitHub Access - use an existing account or <a href=https://github.com/join?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home title="GitHub Create Account">Create a New GitHub Account</a>
+2. Create GitHub Access - use an existing account or [GitHub Create Account](https://github.com/join?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home)
-3. Log into your GitHub Account
+4. Log into your GitHub Account
-4. In the browser where you logged in to GitHub, paste this URL: https://github.com/jspirkosn/Public-Service-Template
+5. In the browser where you logged in to GitHub, paste this URL: https://github.com/jspirkosn/Public-Service-Template
-5. In the upper right hand corner of the page you should see a button to fork the repo, click to create your own fork
+6. In the upper right hand corner of the page you should see a button to fork the repo, click to create your own fork
-6. Once the fork is complete copy the URL, it should be https://github.com/[your github user]/Public-Service-Template
+7. Once the fork is complete copy the URL, it should be https://github.com/[your github user]/Public-Service-Template
-7. Create a ServiceNow Credential - if you have a GitHub credential for ServiceNow, skip to step 8
+8. Create a ServiceNow Credential - if you have a GitHub credential for ServiceNow, skip to step 8
 	- In the ServiceNow Navigator go to "Connections & Credentials" -> "Credentials"
 		- Click on "New" to create a new credential
 		- Chose "Basic Auth Credential"
 		- Give it a name and enter your **GitHub** User Name and Password
-8. In the ServiceNow Navigator, go to "System Applications" -> "Studio"
+9. In the ServiceNow Navigator, go to "System Applications" -> "Studio"
-9. A dialog appears - click on "Import from Source Control"
+10. A dialog appears - click on "Import from Source Control"
     - URL: https://github.com/[your github user]/Public-Service-Template (the one you copied in step 6)
     - Branch: master
     - Credential: chose credential from step 7
-10. Access the Public Service Portal - [your instance]/pub
+11. Access the Public Service Portal - [your instance]/pub
 	- Click on the "Services" category
 	- Select "Report Streetlight Out"
-11. Enjoy the configurations below!
+12. Enjoy the configurations below!

 # Configurations
 <details>